qudus-ade/Waggle-BI-Report_Lapdog-vs-Lapcat/README.md

 The data was provided and has been prepared for analysis by Udacity

 ## Analysis and Reports
-**1. Did the average daily steps increase for cats wearing the device as they did for dogs?
+**1. Did the average daily steps increase for cats wearing the device as they did for dogs?**
-2. Were owners of Lapcat devices as satisfied with the product as Lapdog owners?**
+**2. Were owners of Lapcat devices as satisfied with the product as Lapdog owners?**

 ![image](https://user-images.githubusercontent.com/67699946/182039328-568980d6-52b3-4d34-a72d-b9801f25fa0c.png)